Indirect Patent Infringement: What is it and How to prove it?

 NTP, Inc. v.
 Research in Motion, Ltd. - The patents-in-suit concern a wireless electronic mail system that pushes e-mail to an end user.
 The BlackBerry relay component of the accused system is located in Canada and RIM argued that certain steps of the allegedly infringing activity took place outside of the United States.
 RIM asserted that the entire accused system and method must be contained or conducted within the territorial bounds of the United States for § 271(a) to apply.
 The Federal Circuit ruled, however, that when two domestic users communicate via their BlackBerry devices, their use of the BlackBerry system occurs within the United States.
 The Court reasoned that the location of RIM’s customers and their purchase of the BlackBerry devices establish control and beneficial use of the BlackBerry system within the United States and § 271(a) is valid.

 Indirect patent infringement on the other hand is tricky to recognize.
 Before diving deep into the indirect patent infringement, let us see what 35 U.S. Code § 271 discloses about patent infringement.

 35 U.S.C. § 271(b) Whoever actively induces infringement of a patent shall be liable as an infringer.

 35 U.S.C. § 271(c) Whoever offers to sell or sells within the United States or imports into the United States a component of a patented machine, manufacture, combination or composition, or a material or apparatus for use in practicing a patented process, constituting a material part of the invention, knowing the same to be especially made or especially adapted for use in an infringement of such patent, and not a staple article or commodity of commerce suitable for substantial non infringing use, shall be liable as a contributory infringer.

-Based on the statues, we have two types of indirect patent infringement: induced patent infringement and contributory patent infringement.
+Based on the statutes, we have two types of indirect patent infringement: induced patent infringement and contributory patent infringement.

 Inducement of Infringement holds a person responsible for inducing infringement of a patent as an infringer.

 Liability for induced patent infringement is defined by 35 U.S.C. § 271(b)